 Teaching students to listen for intonation also helps students to speak with intonation.
 Many students focus so much on not making mistakes when they speak that they don’t think about their tone or what words they emphasize.
 It also may be that their native language has different patterns of intonation than English.

 Next time, I’ll discuss Intensive and Extensive Speaking and how to help students learn to speak with intonation.
-I’ll also discuss the difference between TOEFL-style Speaking exercises and IELTS-style dialoguing.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+I’ll also discuss the difference between TOEFL-style Speaking exercises and IELTS-style dialoguing.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.